1240117300/debian-builder-spacemit/README.md

 1. Write unit tests for all bug fixes and new features.
 If your code doesn't have tests, it won't be merged.
 2. Minimize the number of changes in each pull request.
 Try to solve one problem at a time.
-3. Use conventional commit messages as pull request titles.
+3. Use [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/) as pull request titles.
 Examples:
    - New feature: `feat: adding foo API`
    - Bug fix: `fix: issue with foo API`
    - Documentation change: `docs: adding foo API documentation`

+# TODO